Exploration and Production

-Chevron has a crude refining capacity in the United States of approximately 955,000 barrels per day.
+Chevron has a crude refining capacity in the United States of approximately 960,000 barrels per day.
 Refineries are in Richmond and El Segundo, California; Kapolei, Hawaii; Salt Lake City, Utah; and Pascagoula, Mississippi.

 Chevron sells finished lubricants to commercial, industrial and retail customers nationwide.
 Our U.S. line of lubricant and coolant products includes our well-known Chevron Havoline® and Chevron Delo® motor oils.
-We are the top U.S. producer of premium base oil west of the Rockies, and we are still growing.

 The Crude Supply and Trading group manages trading for all major crude oil grades.
-Through the purchasing and marketing of substantial crude oil production volumes, the group fulfills the requirements of the company's global refining and product networks.
+Through the purchase and marketing of substantial crude oil production volumes, the group fulfills the requirements of the company's global refining and product networks.

 Oronite, a Chevron subsidiary headquartered in San Ramon, California, develops and manufactures fuel and lubricant additives and chemicals designed to enhance the performance of all types of transportation and industrial equipment.
 Facilities in the United States include:

 - A technology center in Richmond, California

 - A manufacturing plant in Belle Chasse, Louisiana

 - Sales headquarters for the Americas region in Houston, Texas